AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/creating-and-managing-reports/export-data.md

 #### Titles for exported reports {#titles-for-exported-reports}

-A report which is exported to a PDF file will have a title.
+A report that is exported to a PDF file will have a title.

-If the report is exported to Excel, Excel (.xlsx) or Tab delimited formats, the exported report will not have a title.
+If the report is exported to Excel, Excel (.xlsx) or Tab Delimited formats, the exported report will not have a title.
 The title of the exported file is the name of the report as it appears in the Workfront web application.

-If the report has a description, it will be included in the exported file.
+If the report has a description, it is included in the exported file.

 ### Timestamps {#timestamps}